Jun-Lizst/leo1234jv4/content/page/about.md

 ![leo1erefdfxc](/img/BillfishgPXSBX.PNG)

 Hello, My name is Jun-Liszt Li.
 Currently, I am a graduate student in PKU-CIBR joint program of Peking University.
-I ask questions in the cutting-edge field of brain vasculature system and brain metabolic system, working on Next-generation omics (scRNAseq; Spatial metabolomics) technology, and next-generation microscopy (Lightsheet, Confocal, 2p), in order to understand the fundamental basis of brain metabolism and brain vasculature system.
+My long-term goal is to discover and characterize basic mechanisms underlying brain aging and neuron growth.
+In addition, I working on Next-generation omics (scRNAseq; Spatial metabolomics) technology, next-generation microscopy (Lightsheet, Confocal, 2p), and next-generation gene therapy (AAV, promoter) in order to apply these technologies to solve specific problems.

 ## Interest Areas